Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Introduction

-\paragraph{(R2 - Task Dimensionality)} The ability to adapt to infinite-dimensional changes, rather than fixed-size vector embeddings, is a crucial aspect of contextual meta-learning.
-In physical systems learning \cite{yin2021leads,mishra2017simple,nzoyem2024neural}, a common challenge is generalizing a learned vector field to parameter changes in the underlying dynamical system, such as the time-invariant gravity $g$ of a swinging pendulum.
-While several recent works have successfully learned such time-invariant parameter changes through contextual meta-learning \cite{liustochastic,day2021meta}, many approaches have overlooked cases where the changing parameter is itself a function of time, such as the forcing term $f(\cdot)$ of a pendulum.
+\paragraph{(R2 --- Task Dimensionality)} The ability to adapt to infinite-dimensional changes, rather than fixed-size vector embeddings, is increasingly demanded of contextual meta-learning. \rebut{Such demands are pressing} in physical systems learning \cite{yin2021leads,mishra2017simple,nzoyem2025neural}, where a common challenge is generalizing to parameter changes in the underlying dynamical system, such as the time-invariant gravity $g$ of a swinging pendulum.
+While several recent works have successfully \rebut{modelled such time-invariant} parameter changes through contextual meta-learning \cite{liustochastic,day2021meta}, many approaches have overlooked cases where the changing parameter is itself a function of time, such as the forcing term $F(\cdot)$ of a pendulum.

-\paragraph{(R3 - Data Regime)} While meta-learning is designed to require limited data during the meta-testing stage \cite{hospedales2021meta}, the optimal amount of data needed for effective meta-training remains an open question.
-This issue is particularly evident in image completion tasks, where Conditional Neural Processes (CNPs) perform well in low-data regimes but struggle to reconstruct known pixels in high-data scenarios \cite{gordon2019convolutional}.
-Understanding the necessary adjustments for meta-learning in both low and high-data regimes is crucial, especially given the potential contradictions between neural scaling laws \cite{kaplan2020scaling,hoffmann2022training} and monotone learning in some scenarios \cite{bousquet2022monotone}.
+\paragraph{(R3 --- Data Regime)} While meta-learning is designed to require limited data during the meta-testing stage \cite{hospedales2021meta}, the optimal amount of data needed for effective meta-training remains an open question.
+This issue is particularly evident in image completion tasks, where Conditional Neural Processes (CNPs) \cite{garnelo2018conditional} excel in low-data regimes but underfit and struggle to reconstruct known pixels in high-data scenarios {\cite{kim2019attentive}}.
+Understanding the necessary adjustments for meta-learning in both low and high-data regimes is crucial, especially given the apparent contradictions between experimentally observed neural scaling laws \cite{kaplan2020scaling,hoffmann2022training} and monotone learning in specific scenarios \cite{bousquet2022monotone}.

-Contextual Self-Modulation (CSM) is a recently proposed regularization mechanism for smooth physical systems \cite{nzoyem2024neural} that shows promise in addressing the aforementioned requirements.
-Importantly, it can be combined with other contextual meta-learning techniques.
+Contextual Self-Modulation (CSM) \cite{nzoyem2025neural} is a recently proposed regularization mechanism for smooth physical systems that shows promise in addressing the aforementioned requirements.
+Importantly, it can be combined with a number of contextual meta-learning frameworks.
 This work examines several families of contextual meta-learning approaches through the lens of CSM.
-In the following sections, we present a common problem setting followed by a brief summary of the methods involved and related work.
+In the sections that follow, we present a common problem setting followed by a brief summary of the methods involved.